Skip to content

 What are C-Section operations?

-A c-section, or cesarean section, is a surgical procedure used to deliver a baby through an incision in the mother’s abdomen and uterus.
-The incision is made through the skin, fat, and muscle layers to access the uterus for the delivery of the baby.
+A c-section, or cesarean section, is a surgical procedure to deliver a baby through an incision in the mother’s abdomen and uterus.
+The incision is made through the skin, fat, and muscle layers to access the uterus for the baby’s delivery.

 After the c-section, the incision is closed using sutures or staples, and a sterile dressing is applied to the area.
 The healing process of the incision typically takes several weeks, during which time the scar will gradually fade in color and size.
 In some cases, women may experience itching, numbness, or sensitivity in the area surrounding the scar.

 About one-third of moms give birth by C-Section.
-Scars that result after the removal of the incision from C-Section Surgeries can be very frustrating and requires good care by the mother.
+Scars that result after removing the incision from C-Section Surgeries can be very frustrating and require good care by the mother.
 The scar that results depends on the abdominal incision used.
-Horizontal incisions are more common (95%), and more preferred as they result in less bleeding, and the scar that forms after the horizontal incision heals is less sightly than the scar that results from the vertical incision.
+Horizontal incisions are more common (95%) and preferred as they result in less bleeding.
+The scar that forms after the horizontal incision heals is less sightly than the scar that results from the vertical incision.
 Vertical incisions are more painful and take longer to heal, and the resulting scar is more visible than the scar from the horizontal incision.

-The scar size is between 10 to 15 cm, and in the beginning, it will be red, but the redness decreases.
+The scar size is between 10 and 15 cm, and in the beginning, it will be red, but the redness decreases.
 The C-section scar type is usually a hypertrophic scar.

 How to take care of the c-section scar?